NomadArchitect/LOS-EFI/README.md

 	- STRYKER
 	- AND ALL OF MY YOUTUBE SUBSCRIBERS

 This Operating System is in development using the EFI as the boot loader.

 *UPDATED : I had to revert back to GCC 11.2 from that link.
-GCC 13.2 has a bug that would not allow me to compile correctly.*
+GCC 13.2 has a bug that would not allow me to compile correctly.
+The bug is from the binutils 2.40+ error that has been known for years.
+But I guess nuwen wasn't aware of this.
+I did email him, but he replied that he is too busy to fix it.
+I put a copy of 11.2 here on github.*

 ~~Using GCC 13.2 from this link.~~
 https://nuwen.net/mingw.html